WillTheDeveloper/GradesAPI/README.md

 ## Query Example

-Lets query A Levels.
+Let's query A Levels.
 We pass in a subject because why not.
 Pass in the points that we achieved.

 ```
 {